ARG-NCTU/vim-python-ide/README.md

 <img src="./img/fzf.gif"/>

  * File structure (classes, functions, methods).
-Usages:
 1. You could press <F8> to show the file structure.
-2. TODO: how to move to Tagbar.
-Perhaps just use defulat search /
+2. Use Ctl ww to set focus on window Tagbar.
+You could move the function/class for a quick navigation

 <img src="./img/tagbar.gif"/>